Logickin-Lambda/sunvox_3xlog/src/fundamental/input_and_clock.md

 ![notey](../images/module_flows/sources/advance_source2.png)

 Once you have that amplifier, create a pattern with a length of two.
-Then set the automation as the following:
+Then set the automation as the following which it changes the DC signal of the module:

 ![notey](../images/module_flows/sources/advance_source3.png)